jonnypeace/VPN-gateway/README.md

 ~~~
 sudo apt install wireguard resolvconf
 ~~~
-With your user config that you copied and pasted the contents with, or were able to copy from the server directly, lets move this into the wireguard config directory and get this going.
-Lets assume you copied this .conf file into your home directory.
+With your user config that you copied/pasted the contents, or were able to copy from the server directly, lets move this into the Desktop wireguard config directory and get this going.
+Lets assume you copied this .conf file into your desktop home directory.
 ~~~
 sudo mv $HOME/EDITME.conf /etc/wireguard/wg0.conf
 ~~~
-and to bring the connection up, or down
+An easy way to bring the connection up or down
 ~~~
 sudo wg-quick down wg0
 sudo wg-quick up wg0